FreakC-Foundation/FreakC/TUTORIAL.md

 	Dani[meme] billy

 ## SpongeBob functions
-You can prints out a quote of patrick from the huge collection of...
-3 quotes that FreakC comes with :))
+You can also do SpongeBob stuffs

 	::echo Ravioli, ravioli, give me formuoli.
 	SpongeBob[meme] 1